 Culloden Tower (click for more info on ROL) Built in 1746 by John Yorke, M.P. for Richmond, to commemorate the Hanovarian victory over the Jacobite Scots at Culloden Moor.
 Richmond Green during Medieval times was the area used for a Tannery, Corn and Fulling Mills, A Brewery and Nail Makers.
 During the Georgian period it was the site of the Yorke Mansion and Gardens, which now are the site of the Culloden Tower.

 Well-to-do families came to Richmond to attend the horse races, which took place at Richmond Race Course.
 Assemblies, Card parties and Military Musters were other attractions.
 The King’s Head Hotel, still present in the market place, was the main accommodation for the wealthy tourists.
-(Kings Head Hotel built in 1718 for the Bathhurst family, whose wealth came from lead-mining.)
+The Kings Head Hotel was built in 1718 for the Bathhurst family, whose wealth came from lead-mining.
 The town house later became a Hotel in the mid 18th Century.
 Another leading Hotel - no longer existing, was The Blue Bell (now shops) situated at the bottom of the market place.

 1756 The Town Hall Built as a Georgian assembly room.

 1766 Born in Leyburn, Wensleydale.
 Association with Hill House Richmond, through her maternal grandparents who had occupied the house from 1750-1768.
 Frances married songwriter, Leonard McNally who composed the famous song, sometimes believed to be about Richmond Hill in Surrey!

 On Richmond Hill there lives a lass

 Whose charms all others maids' surpass,